AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-16.md

 ## What is a Lakehouse?

 A lakehouse is a single data architecture that combines the scalability and cost-efficiency of a data lake with the data management features of a warehouse.
-Instead of maintaining separate systems for raw and curated data, a lakehouse enables you to store all data in one place—typically an object store like S3 or ADLS—while layering in transactional guarantees, schema enforcement, and performance optimizations.
+Instead of maintaining separate systems for raw and curated data, a lakehouse enables you to store all data in one place: typically an object store like S3 or ADLS, while layering in transactional guarantees, schema enforcement, and performance optimizations.

 The core idea is to treat the lake as the foundation, and then build capabilities on top that make it feel like a warehouse: support for SQL queries, fine-grained access controls, data versioning, and support for BI tools.

-With a lakehouse, you can ingest raw data, apply transformations, and serve both data scientists and business analysts from the same platform—without having to move or duplicate data between systems.
+With a lakehouse, you can ingest raw data, apply transformations, and serve both data scientists and business analysts from the same platform - without having to move or duplicate data between systems.

 ## Key Capabilities